danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 }
 ```

 The `s3` object will contain a property called `key`, which is the "name" of the file that was created in the input bucket.
-For example, if we upload a file named `test.wemb` to the S3 bucket, the value of `key` will be a string `test.webm`.<br />
+For example, if we upload a file named `test.wemb` to the S3 bucket, the value of `key` will be the string `test.webm`.<br />
 You can see the entire event message structure in the <a href="https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html" target="_blank" rel="noopener noreferrer">AWS S3 docs</a>.

 One thing to note, you might get _more_ than one `Record`.
-So always iterate through-, and process all of them:
+So always process all of them:

 ```js
 'use strict';